9th – 10th September 2014 - The University Of Nottingham, UK

 - LED lighting systems – September 2011 – Hortifair & Philips

-The Centre for Urban Agriculture at the University of Nottingham is organising an International Conference on Vertical Farming and Urban Agriculture.
-This event aims to bring together scientists, engineers, industrialists and policymakers to discuss current ideas, technologies, commercial applications and research opportunities in Vertical Farming and Urban Agriculture.
-It will evaluate the benefits, opportunities, risks and challenges of vertical farming / urban agriculture and provide a forum for establishing research collaboration and networking between academic researchers and commercial interests.
+The Centre for Urban Agriculture at the University of Nottingham recently organised an International Conference on Vertical Farming and Urban Agriculture.
+This event brought together scientists, engineers, industrialists and policymakers to discuss current ideas, technologies, commercial applications and research opportunities in Vertical Farming and Urban Agriculture.
+It evaluated the benefits, opportunities, risks and challenges of vertical farming / urban agriculture and provided a forum for establishing research collaboration and networking between academic researchers and commercial interests.

-“This landmark meeting will bring together scientists, engineers, industrialists and policymakers to discuss current ideas, technologies, commercial applications and research opportunities.”
+“This landmark meeting brought together scientists, engineers, industrialists and policymakers to discuss current ideas, technologies, commercial applications and research opportunities.”

 Why is vertical farming / urban agriculture important?